Ballona Wetlands: Restoration

 An extensive planning and public process for the restoration of the Ballona Reserve began in 2004.
 In December 2020, California Department of Fish and Wildlife certified the final environmental impact report for the Ballona Wetlands Restoration Project and selected a preferred alternative.
-The California Department of Fish and Wildlife plans to commence its restoration of the ecological reserve by starting the project’s initial two sequences with the goal of having designs and permits sufficient to support hiring a contractor for implementation by February 2024.
+On May 17, 2023, Los Angeles Superior Court Judge James Chalfant ordered the final environmental impact report to be decertified.
+CDFW decertified the EIR on September 28, 2023.
+On previous (archived) versions of its project web page, CDFW initially set target dates of Spring 2024 and later Spring 2025 for having "a draft revised EIR available for public comment" but, having missed those targets, the current page no longer includes any timeline for publication of a Draft Revised EIR.

 According to a state of California summary, "The project's restoration components include a net increase of approximately 200 acre of coastal wetlands, replacing approximately 9800 ft of existing Ballona Creek levees with transitional zones to accommodate for sea-level rise, realigning the existing Ballona Creek channel with a more natural meander shape through the project reach/re-established floodplain, and improving tidal circulation into the ecological reserve."

 Site improvements included in the proposed restoration plan include two new bridges (one spanning Lincoln and one crossing Ballona Creek just west of Culver), a scenic-overlook deck, 3.6 miles of bike-walk trails, 5.5 miles miles of pedestrian-only access, 2000 ft of boardwalk, educational signage and additional parking.

 Under the approved plan, SoCalGas will cap 16 oil wells and remove "accompanying service roads, concrete and infrastructure"; six monitoring wells will be installed to meet regulatory requirements.

 Conflict persists about Ballona restoration projects.
 UCLA sustainability professor Jon Christensen commented about the disagreement in 2020: